JoshiSneh/CSV-Analyzer/README.md

 - The application requires an OpenAI API key
 - API keys are stored only in session state and are not permanently saved
-- Use environment variables for API keys in production

 ## Limitations ⚠️